yuuues/ServerStatus/README.md

 5. Insert an entry into the database.
   * name - The name of your server.
   * url - The URL path to the uptime.php file (minus uptime.php and http://) e.g. dns.domain.tld/path/
-  * location - Where is your server physically located?
+  * location - Server Phisical Location or Datacenter
-  * host - The name of the host of which your server is hosted by.
+  * host - The name of the host of which your server is hosted by or the name of the node where you host the server
   * type - What type of server is this?
 DNS, SQL, Apache/nginx, etc.

 Requirements